Here's Not Here

-"Here's Not Here" is the fourth episode of the sixth season of the post-apocalyptic horror television series The Walking Dead, which aired on AMC on November 1, 2015.
+Here's Not Here is the fourth episode of the sixth season of the post-apocalyptic horror television series The Walking Dead, which aired on AMC on November 1, 2015.
 The episode was written by Scott M. Gimple and directed by Stephen Williams.

 This episode is the second episode in the show's history to feature only one main cast member (after "Live Bait", which is centered on The Governor), and it focuses on the experiences of Morgan Jones (Lennie James) between the episodes "Clear" (season 3) and "No Sanctuary" (season 5).

 Plot

-After the Wolves' attack on Alexandria is repelled, Morgan secretly imprisons the Wolf he had captured in the unfinished ground floor of an unoccupied Alexandria townhouse.
-In an effort to redeem the Wolf by convincing him to renounce his violent ways, Morgan decides to tell him about his past.
+After the Wolves attack on Alexandria is repelled, Morgan secretly imprisons the Wolf he had captured in the unfinished ground floor of an unoccupied Alexandria townhouse.
+To redeem the Wolf by convincing him to renounce his violent ways, Morgan decides to tell him about his past.

-Flashbacks show Morgan's life some time after Rick's brief reunion with him.
+Flashbacks show Morgan's life sometime after Rick's brief reunion with him.
 Morgan exhibits deranged and obsessive behaviour and accidentally burns his house down when he knocks over a lamp.
 Morgan then camps out in the forest where he lives with his illness and kills any walkers or humans that intrude upon his marked territory, including a father and son who cross his path.

 While further exploring the forest, Morgan follows the bleating of a goat, named Tabitha, and finds the remote cabin of Eastman (John Carroll Lynch) who calls out to him, offering to talk and feed him despite Morgan's attempts to shoot him, eventually knocking Morgan out with a bō stick.
 Morgan awakens in a cell in the cabin, behind bars, and orders Eastman to kill him.
 Eastman instead feeds Morgan and gives him a tract, The Art of Peace.
 Eastman goes about his peaceful life, taking care of Tabitha and trying to make cheese.
-After giving Morgan a while to adjust, Eastman explains that he was a forensic psychiatrist employed by Georgia to evaluate convicts prior to release.
-Though Morgan admits to be an unrepentant killer who lives only to "clear" areas of walkers and the living, Eastman sees that Morgan has PTSD over the loss of his family.
+After giving Morgan a while to adjust, Eastman explains that he was a forensic psychiatrist employed by Georgia to evaluate convicts before release.
+Though Morgan admits to being an unrepentant killer who lives only to "clear" areas of walkers and the living, Eastman sees that Morgan has PTSD over the loss of his family.
 He also reveals that the cell was never locked and Morgan is free to go.
 Morgan attempts to attack Eastman who proves capable of reading intent and defending himself with aikido.
 Beaten, Morgan returns to his cell.

-Eastman begins talking about taking a trip, though he has no specific destination in mind, and leaves to scavenge supplies.
+Eastman begins talking about a trip, though he has no specific destination in mind, and leaves to scavenge supplies.
 Morgan leaves the cell to rescue Tabitha from attack by a pair of walkers and discovers a graveyard where Eastman has buried at least two dozen bodies.
 Eastman thanks Morgan on his return, they repair the damage together, and Eastman gives Morgan a bō stick and begins teaching him aikido.